GroupEat/groupeat-api/readme.md

  - `cp example.env env`
  - Fill the missing data if any in `.env`
- - `composer install && php artisan migrate:install && php artisan migrate:refresh --seed`
+ - `composer install && php artisan migrate:refresh --seed`

 # Updating